How to Create Hub Sites in SharePoint Online: Step by Step

 - Go to the Hub Site >> click Gear Icon > Hub Site Settings

-Also, edit the hub site navigation that appears on all associated sites.
+Furthermore, edit the hub site navigation that appears on all associated sites (the hub navigation will appear only on modern pages, however!).
 All sites associated with the hub site will inherit these elements.
-Please note, when you customize the hub site after associating with any SharePoint Online sites, it could take up to two hours for the changes to propagate in associated sites.
+Please note, when you customize the hub site after associating with any SharePoint Online sites, it could take up to two hours for the changes to propagate to associated sites.

-Step 2: SharePoint Online: Connect Site to Hub
+Step 2: SharePoint Online: Connect the Site to Hub

 We have the flexibility to move from one hub site to another if your organization changes the way you are structured.
 Let’s say we have a “Sales” site associated with the “Departments” Hub site and want to restructure it to “Operations” Hub.
-We can simply detach the site from the Department’s hub and reattach the site to the Operations Hub, without having to migrate our sites anywhere.
-To associate a site with hub site, you can follow any of these three approaches:
+We can simply detach the site from the department’s hub and reattach the site to the Operations Hub without having to migrate our sites anywhere.
+To associate a site with a hub site, you can follow any of these three approaches:

 Option 1: Associate Site to Hub from Office 365 Admin Center

-In SharePoint Online Admin Center, click on the checkbox next to the site collection you want to associate with the hub, then from the Hub site drop-down menu choose “Associate with a hub site” from the list of all the hubs you have available in your tenant, choose one you want to connect to and click “Save”.
+In SharePoint Online Admin Center, click on the checkbox next to the site collection you want to associate with the hub, then from the Hub site drop-down menu, choose “Associate with a hub site” from the list of all the hubs you have in your tenant, choose one you would like to connect to and click “Save”.